 Kristen leaned forward slightly in her seat to watch her father, he smiled as he rose from his chair and approached the podium, as though he were accepting an award.
 "Thank you, Mr. Mayor," the microphone whined, "Thank you all for being here to witness the unveiling of this memorial.
 In doing so, we remember those brave young men who fought and gave their lives for the freedom and liberty of this great nation.
 I would like to take a moment and more personally thank those of you here, and the families of those who are not, who have served or are currently serving in the armed forces, for their service and sacrifice.
 Let this memorial stand as a tribute to them, with honor and with gratitude, and here today, let us reaffirm our resolve to maintain the freedoms and liberties we so greatly enjoy for future generations…Thank you."

-Kristen meant to applaud, it wasn't a bad speech really, her father's secretary had really outdone herself, but she couldn't.
-This wasn't about Jack, it was about her father.
+Kristen meant to clap, it wasn't a bad speech really, her father's secretary had really outdone herself...but she couldn't.
+This wasn't about Jack, it was about their father.
 She felt sick, watching his face light up at the applause that rippled through the crowd as he returned to his seat.
 As if he'd done something worth remembering, as if those names didn't belong to real people, people whose lives had been cut short in violent, gruesome ways.
-Prettying it up with words like 'honor' and 'service' and 'sacrifice' didn't change what it really was—a tragedy, a waste… A wave of hatred washed over her, she wanted to scream, run—something, instead she continued to sit, her hands clasped in her lap and her ankles crossed demurely, completely dead inside.
+Prettying it up with words like 'honor' and 'service' and 'sacrifice' didn't change what it really was—a tragedy, a waste… A wave of hatred washed over her, she wanted to scream, run—something!
+Instead she continued to sit, her hands clasped neatly in her lap and her ankles demurely crossed, completely dead inside.

-Kristen leaned against one of the posts supporting the gazebo roof her parents and a party of their friends were lunching under, the chipping white paint scratching against her bare arm.
-She waited for her mother to scold her, "stand up straight Kristen", but she was too preoccupied with adding gin to her lemonade to give her daughter any notice.
-She sighed and hopped up onto the railing, smoothing down the skirt of her pale blue cotton shift, it was new and a good deal shorter than any of her other dresses, but neither of her parents had noticed that either.
+Kristen leaned against the gazebo railing her parents and their friends were lunching under, the chipping white paint scratching against her bare arms.
+She waited for her mother to scold her, "Stand up straight Kristen," but she was too preoccupied adding gin to her lemonade to give her daughter any notice.
+She sighed and hopped up onto the railing, smoothing down the skirt of her pale blue cotton shift, it was new and a good deal shorter than any of her other dresses, but neither of her parents seemed to notice.

 They noticed Pete though, her boyfriend.
-Their parents were society friends, and he'd immediately impressed her father by mentioning that he was on the list to attend the University of Pennsylvania, his alma mater.
-Whether that was true or not, Kristen had never bothered to ask.
+Their parents were society friends, and he'd immediately impressed her father by mentioning that he was on the list to attend Penn State, his alma mater.
+Whether that was true or not Kristen had never bothered to ask.
 She watched him now, so smooth and casual as he conversed with their parents' friends.
 He was handsome, like a young Paul Newman—her best friend Cheryl called him a dreamboat.
 Captain of the football team, Senior Class President, and last year's Junior Prom King—he was Prince Charming come to life.

-"Mhm," Pete murmured, sliding his hand to the small of her back, and sweeping her hair back over her shoulder.
+"Mhm," Pete murmured, sliding his hand to the small of her back and sweeping her hair over her shoulder.

 "It's about trade unions and the labor party, it's sort of funny don't you think?"